deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Allison had learned a few of his tricks, but he was still damn near impossible to follow.
 She knew where he was, or at least *thought* she knew where he was, but even looking right at the path she thought he’d taken, she saw hardly anything.
 Even the sway of the bushes might only be due to the breeze.

 She hung back for a few seconds to give him a headstart, then followed.
-It was a system that played to their strengths---he scouted ahead and stopped her from blundering into trouble, and if he got in trouble she was in a position to cover him as he fell back.
+It was a system that played to their strengths___he scouted ahead and stopped her from blundering into trouble, and if he got in trouble she was in a position to cover him as he fell back.
 They’d rehearsed it a lot with Jason Hammond on his obstacle course back in Omaha.

 Somehow, when she’d envisioned using it, Allison had imaged a forest crawling with Hunters, or Hierarchy biodrones.

 A giant termite mound hadn’t been on the list, but somehow it was way more daunting than either of those other prospects.
 Those were threats she knew of, even if she’d never seen a Hunter in the flesh.

 But they had no idea what was waiting for them in Lucent’s insect cathedrals.
----
+___
 **Date Point: July 11y7m3w AV**
 **Nicholas Patrick Memorial Hospital, Folctha, Cimbrean, The Far Reaches**